Frederick0405/Flight-Analysis/README.md

 # Flight-Analysis
-This repository explains about a small task to analyse past flights' patterns using both R and Python
+This repository explains about a small task that analyses past flights' patterns using both R and Python